We've changed Professional Learning and Development – what it is focuses on, who delivers it, and how schools, kura and Kāhui Ako access it.

 In 2013 the Government set up a sector-led Advisory group to provide advice on the future design of PLD.
 The Advisory Group identified what was working well, and a number of weaknesses and concerns about the PLD system.
 It recommended a new approach.

 The Government considered the Advisory Group’s report, and what works well in other systems, and decided to overhaul the system.
-In September last year the Minister of Education, the Hon Hekia Parata, announced changes to the professional learning and development system.
-The focus of the change is on increasing the effectiveness of PLD for leaders and teachers that will help improve outcomes for students, and supporting leaders to undertake robust inquiry and develop improvement plans that will bring about system change.
+In September 2015 the Minister of Education, the Hon Hekia Parata, announced changes to the professional learning and development system.
+The focus of the change was on increasing the effectiveness of PLD for leaders and teachers that would help improve outcomes for students, and supporting leaders to undertake robust inquiry and develop improvement plans that would bring about system change.

 The new PLD system reflects the advice from the PLD Advisory Group, and input from sector representatives on PLD working and reference groups.